Main content of the website

 Parks Canada is in the process of securing higher-density interim housing solutions for the community and Parks Canada employees including:

-- Initiating the procurement process for 50 duplex units, for a total of 100 housing units.
+• On track to secure approximately 100 duplex units, for a total of 200 housing units.

 The municipality is also exploring options through:

-For more information on Park’s Canada’s contributions to interim housing, see their latest update.
+For more information on Park’s Canada’s contributions to interim housing, see their website.